-Justin Crockett Elzie is a Druid, Archetypal Astrologer, teacher and published author based out of Seattle and New York.
-His background is in Occult Studies and History which he brings into his practice of Norse magic (Seidr) and his Astrological work.
-He also worked in the IT industry for 6 years as a Corporate Trainer.
+Justin Crockett Elzie is a Archetypal Astrologer, Druid, Spiritualist Medium, teacher and published author based out of Seattle and New York.
+His background is in Occult Studies and History which he brings into his practice of Norse magic (Seidr), his Astrological work and Mediumship.
 His consultations with clients and his workshops are in-depth, and engaging.
-Justin teaches workshops/classes on Runes and the practice of Seidr (Norse magic), and Astrology.
-He is a member of (ADF) Ar Ndraiocht Fein an international Druid organization, and (OPA) Organization of Professional Astrology, and The Theosophical Society in America.
+Justin teaches workshops/classes on Runes / Seidr (Norse magic), Astrology and Mediumship and has conducted Seances in Salem, New York and Seattle.

 Jesse Hathaway Diaz

 Jesse Hathaway Diaz is a folklorist, artist & performer living in New York City.
 With initiations in several forms of witchcraft from Europe & the Americas, he is also a lifelong student of Mexican curanderismo, an initiated olosha in Lucumí, & a Tatá Quimbanda.
 For the last decade he has been a member of Theatre Group Dzieci, an experimental ensemble based in NY dedicated to the search for the sacred through the medium of theatre.
 He is half of Wolf & Goat, a store specializing in both Traditional Craft and Quimbanda materia magica & magical art, a co-host on the Radio Free Golgotha podcast, & a co-editor on the Folk Necromancy in Transmission Series through Revelore Press.